KARIM-MADRID/PY_ML_STREAMLIT_WEBAPP_FORESTFIRE/README.md

-# PY_ML_STREAMLIT_WEBAPP_FORESTFIRE
+# Streamlit-ML-Web-App
-Pythom Machine Learning forest fire model webapp by streamlit
+ A machine learning model that predicts the possibility of fire taking place , deployed on webpage using streamlit library